 Like many European countries, Russia went through a period of colonization that led to the subjugation of people in Africa.
 While Russia no longer has an official presence on the continent, Africa is still home to large groups of Russian speakers.
 Azerbaijan could have up to 4.9 million Russian speakers, though only a small fraction of those are native speakers.
 Similarly, Estonia has a Russian-speaking population around 1.1 million.

 Beyond that, there are populations of Russian speakers that appear all over the world because of historical immigration patterns, as well as modern political and economic reasons.
-Israel houses a sizable Russian-speaking population, with roughly a million Russian speakers, while nearby Turkey has around 600,000.
+Israel is also prominent in the list of Russian-speaking countries, with roughly a million Russian speakers, while nearby Turkey has around 600,000.
 China has up to 700,000 speakers, almost all of which speak it as a second language.
 Australia has up to 120,000 Russian speakers, Canada has about 530,000 and even South America has a few pockets, with about 14,000 speakers in Uruguay and maybe around 30,000 in Argentina.

 Why Learn Russian?